-Vocational discernment begins and ends with listening for the Holy Spirit, starting with the individual (or seeker) and extending into ever-widening communities of discernment.
-The essential question of discernment is, "What is God calling me to?" a question that seeks to understand how the seeker's gifts best serve the world through Christ.
-It is a question that must be answered in community and by community.
-We seek to affirm a seeker's gifts by listening for the Holy Spirit in discernment for Church leadership.
+Vocational discernment is grounded in prayer and relationship, always listening for the Holy Spirit.
+The discernment process starts with the individual (or seeker) and extends into ever-widening circles and communities of discernment.
+The essential question of vocation discernment is, "What is God calling me to?" a question that invites deep listening to understand how the seeker's gifts best serve the world through Christ.
+This is a question that must be answered in community, and by community.
+In the vocational discernment process, we seek to affirm a seeker's gifts by listening for the Holy Spirit in discernment for Church leadership.

 In the Diocese of Virginia, there are three main stages of vocational discernment: